Valuation of a Financial Claim Contingent on the Outcome of a Quantum Measurement

 and the payout will be of the form $ \theta_1u + \theta_2v$.
 The setup for a portfolio of arbitrary size can be constructed analogously.
 In particular, one can check that the expected payout of a portfolio is equal to the sum of the expectations of the constituents.
 This is because whenever the density matrix of the two-particle state hits one of the identity operators in the portfolio operator, all but one of the systems gets traced out and one is left with the trace of the product of a single particle density operator and the observable associated with that system.
 For example, in the case of a two-particle system one finds that

 where $p_{a}^{b} = p_{ac'}^{bc'}$ and $p_{a'}^{b'} = p_{ca'}^{cb'}$.
 Likewise one can check that the price of a portfolio is equal to the weighted sum of the prices of its constituents.
-This may not be obvious, but the point is that the two-particle system is itself a quantum system with a financial observable based on it, of the form \eqref{two-particle payout}, so by Proposition \ref{prop:1} there exists a pricing operator $q_{aa'}^{bb'}$ such that
+The point is that the two-particle system is itself a quantum system with a financial observable based on it, of the form \eqref{two-particle payout}, so by Proposition \ref{prop:1} there exists a pricing operator $q_{aa'}^{bb'}$ such that

 where the traced-out operators $q_{a}^{b} = q_{ac'}^{bc'}$ and $q_{a'}^{b'} = q_{ca'}^{cb'}$ are the pricing operators associated with the respective individual systems.

 There is one further aspect of the portfolio problem that can be analyzed and this concerns the matter of correlations.
 If the state of the two-particle system is of the form \eqref{independence}, so the two particles are independent, then the outcomes of the experiments on the two systems will be uncorrelated.
 But if the systems are entangled, then the correlation will in general be non-vanishing, leading to relations such as